bvision/express/README.md

   a similar project focussed on using Rails apps as an API server, see [LightRail](https://github.com/lightness/lightrail).

+## What's included?

+* Routing, with one wildcard route for GETs and one controller.
+* View rendering
+* Unit/Functional testing
+* Whatever else **you** decide to add to your app.

 ## Some Background

 This library was inspired by a chapter in José Valim's "Crafting Rails